thesis/terraform-module-template-repo/CONTRIBUTING.md

 to ensure consitent formatting and to auto-generate documentation.

 ### Installation
-Make sure you have all [relevant dependencies](https://github.com/antonbabenko/pre-commit-terraform/blob/master/README.md#1-install-dependencies) installed.

-Run `pre-commit install` at the root of your repo.
+Make sure you have all [pre-commit](https://github.com/antonbabenko/pre-commit-terraform/blob/master/README.md#1-install-dependencies) installed, then run `pre-commit install` at the root of your repo.

 ### Usage